DreamRunnerMoshi/GrokkingCodingInterview/README.md

 **Arrangement of solution**

 There is a console dotnet core project and a xUnit test project for every chapter.
-And for event lesson of a chapter, there is file named as lesson name.
+And for every lesson of a chapter, there is file named as lesson name.